eth-cscs/COSTA/INSTALL.md

 a) Using COSTA within another CMake project:

-COSTA is CMake friends and provides a costaConfig.cmake module for easy integration into 3rd-party CMake projects with:
+COSTA is CMake friendly and provides a `costaConfig.cmake` module for easy integration into 3rd-party CMake projects with:
 ```cmake
 find_package(costa REQUIRED)
 target_link_libraries(... costa::costa)
 ```
 COSTA's dependencies are taken care of internally, nothing else needs to be linked.
-Make sure to set CMAKE_INSTALL_PREFIX to COSTA's installation directory when building.
+Make sure to set `CMAKE_INSTALL_PREFIX` to COSTA's installation directory when building.

 b) Using COSTA in a general project: